 I had to learn to cut my words down, to get my point across more clearly, and to edit, because not only does no one do it right the first time, they don’t do it right the second time either, or the third time, or ever.

-I say I learned, but I didn’t.
 You don’t master any of this stuff.
 Shit, I still find spelling mistakes in my final drafts, sometims.
-What I did do, though, was get better, and whatever fun I lost through my learning, I gained in the satisfaction and joy of being able to create something better.
+What I did do, though, was get better, and whatever fun I lost through my learning, I gained in the satisfaction of being able to create something of higher quality.
 I found new joys, like the joy of finding my own style, a way of writing unique to me instead of a pale imitation of whatever writer I favoured at the time.
 And the joy of homing in on what I wanted to say and then saying it.

 Shewokeandthenightwas BLACK BLACK black black.
 It crowed a song of the nightstars and she begged it to come to her but it would not and flew away, the night sky its home, the stars its friends, and left her behind like an abandoned lover, her screams mournful in the air and HEART BROKEN (broken?).